primex-finance/primex-protocol/src/config/README.md

     - `oracleTolerableLimitMultiplier`
     - `maintenanceBuffer`
     - `securityBuffer`
+- `PrimexDNSconfig` - rates are measured in 18 decimality,

+  - `averageGasPerAction` - are measured in wei
-  - `minPositionSize` - measured in `minPositionAsset`.
+  - `maxGasAmount` - are measured in wei
+  - `baseLength` - the approx length of the data entering function + the maximum routes length for which an additional fee will be paid in the ARBITRUM payment model

+- `BatchManagerConfig`:

+  - `gasPerPosition` are measured in wei
+  - `gasPerBatch` are measured in wei

-- `PrimexDNSconfig` and `SwapManagerConfig` - rates are measured in 18 decimality
+- `SpotTradingRD` and `LiquidityMiningRD` - Increases in deployment scripts in accordance with the 18 decimality

 - `KeeperRewardConfig`:

   - `additionalGas` and `maxGasAmount` are measured in wei